-Client: Ministry of Education and Training Country: Vietnam
+Ministry of Education and Training

-Cambridge English Language
+Vietnam

-Assessment has enabled the

-Vietnamese Ministry of Education

-and Training (MOET) to set

-benchmarks for English language

-proficiency as part of an initiative to

-improve Vietnam's competitiveness.
+Cambridge Assessment English has enabled the Vietnamese Ministry of Education and Training (MOET) to set benchmarks for English language proficiency as part of an initiative to improve Vietnam's competitiveness.

 MOET had identified English skills as key to the development of Vietnam's economy, not only in the context of international commerce, but also to improve the career prospects of its students.
-As a result, in 2009 MOET began to work very closely with Cambridge English Language Assessment to develop benchmarks for English language proficiency among both students and teachers.
+As a result, in 2009 MOET began to work very closely with Cambridge English to develop benchmarks for English language proficiency among both students and teachers.

 These benchmarks would be based on the Common European Framework of Reference (CEFR), and followed the Vietnamese Government's decision, in 2008, to officially use the CEFR to define English language exit benchmarks for students ranging from primary through to tertiary level.
-The project also gave Vietnamese learners the opportunity to gain an internationally recognised Cambridge English language qualification.
+The project also gave Vietnamese learners the opportunity to gain an internationally recognised Cambridge English language Qualification.

 To deliver the project, the Cambridge team worked with MOET's National Foreign Language 2020 Project and various functional departments.
-As a result, in 2010, Cambridge English: Young Learners (YLE) Starters and Movers tests (at CEFR A1 level) were recommended by MOET as benchmark tests for primary school students.
-MOET has also now adopted CEFR Levels A1 (beginner), A2, and B1 as the required standards for students leaving Primary, Junior High and Secondary High schools.
-Cambridge English: Key (KET) and Cambridge English: Preliminary (PET) are widely used for state school students, with Cambridge English: First (FCE) being one of the requirements for English teachers.
+As a result, in 2010, Cambridge English Qualifications for young learners Pre A1 Starters and A1 Movers (at CEFR A1 level) were recommended by MOET as benchmark exams for primary school students.
+MOET has also now adopted CEFR Levels A1 (beginner), A2 and B1 as the required standards for students leaving primary, junior high and secondary high schools.
+A2 Key and B1 Preliminary are widely used for state school students, with B2 First being one of the requirements for English teachers.